ouktlab/pyadintool/README.md

 <details><summary> expand </summary>

 * Change "magin_begin" and "margin_end" parameters.
 Their unit is "second".
+* "shift_time" represents a buffering time (inevitable latency) of each method
+    * the detected times of each segment are modified by this parameter in order to set the internal time to actual time.
 * These default configurations are different among methods.
 ```
 postproc: